 The CYC program began in the summer of 2007 with the support of the Region of Peel.
-The program started with partners throughout the Credit River watershed to provide community service, engage high school students looking for volunteer hours and address climate change.
+The program aligned with municipal and provincial government priorities for healthy communities.
+The CYC program started with partners throughout the Credit River watershed to provide community service, engage high school students looking for volunteer hours and address climate change.

 Youth volunteers spend one week in the summer working in a crew of seven.
 They participate in conservation activities such as tree plantings, trail maintenance, invasive species removal, stream restoration and electrofishing.
 The program offers students an opportunity to earn volunteer hours, develop new and different life skills and network with other students.

-The success of CYC led to two more CVC youth programs.
+The success of CYC led to two more CVC programs that encourage youth participation.
 Branch Out is a program that enhances science and geography curriculum and offers students the chance to participate in hands-on local environmental restoration.
 The Frontline program offers an opportunity for youth to develop leadership skills as environmental champions.